 - Mummy - Embalmed figures that require no food and are especially attuned to Necromancy.
 However, they cannot drink potions, and their dry, bandaged bodies are quite flammable.

-- Ghoul - Undying beings with a bottomless hunger for flesh.
-While they heal slowly and are constantly decomposing, they can repair themselves by eating meat, especially rotten or tainted meat.
+- Ghoul - Undying beings with a bottomless hunger for meat.
+While they cannot heal in the presence of monsters and are constantly decomposing, they can repair themselves by eating raw flesh.

 - Vampire - Stealthy undead that subsist solely on blood.
 They may adjust their state of undeath by consuming blood; the more they drink, the more they come alive (though they never lose their weakness to holy weaponry).